tpaviot/oce/samples/CSharp/ReadMe.md

 Both applications provide the same functionality as the standard OCCT Import/Export sample.
 First project is called "IE_WinForms" and uses Windows Forms for GUI.
-Second application is called "IE_WPF" and uses Windows Presentation Foundation.
+Second application is called "IE_WPF_WinForms" and uses Windows Presentation Foundation.

 Note a few important details: